CADWRDeltaModeling/HelloSCHISM/docsrc/preprocessor.rst

    prop:
      tvd.prop: !include tvd.yaml

-4. Now we need a trivial **tvd.yaml**, which will contain a default and one polygon.
+4. Now we need to create a trivial **tvd.yaml**, which will contain a default and one polygon.
 Because the default will assign 1.0 to anything we miss, the actual specification of the polygon doesn’t matter.
 However, we will add one that amply contains the whole domain (the “All” part is just a label).
 Here are the contents of **tvd.yaml**

 .. code:: yaml